 A stroke occurs when the brain is deprived of oxygen.
 It can occur due to a blocked artery (ischemic stroke) or a leaking/burst blood vessel (hemorrhagic stroke).
 Deprived of oxygen, the brain cells begin to die affecting the functions controlled by that area of the brain.

-Most cases of trauma in cats are from car accidents, falls from a height and abuse (being beaten or kicked).
+Most cases of trauma in cats are from car accidents, falls from a height and abuse.
 A broken pelvis is very common in cats who have been hit by cars or fallen from a height.

 Tumours of the spine or brain.